- Start dateSeptember 2018

 - Units that relate specifically to work-based learning through live projects, work placements and collaborative research

-- Unit 1: Introduction to study in Higher Education - Design
+- Unit 1: Introduction to FdA Graphic Design and FdA Illustration

 - Unit 2: Defining the subject - Process, methodology and diagnostic study